1031-Systems/1031_Delivery/README.md

 ~~~

 In the Pico part of the repo there is a file named commlib.py.
 This
-is the interface library for Animator.py to talk to the hardware.
+is the interface library for Hauntimator.py to talk to the hardware.
-In order for Animator to load the right commlib, there should be a
+In order for Hauntimator to load the right commlib, there should be a
 symbolic link in the Animatronics directory to the appropriate
 commlib.py file to support users developing controllers with other
 hardware or programming languages.  commlib.py has the purpose of
-decoupling Animator from the hardware specifics.
+decoupling Hauntimator from the hardware specifics.

-Animator's direct communication with the hardware is optional and
+Hauntimator's direct communication with the hardware is optional and
-Animator will function without commlib.
+Hauntimator will function without commlib.
 In this case, the audio and
 control files will need to be transferred to the hardware via rshell,
 thonny, direct copy to SD card, or other mechanism.
-Animator can
+Hauntimator can
 output the CSV control files locally for separate transfer and the
 audio files must already exist on the system.

 ## Plugins

-Animator supports a simple form of plugins.
+Hauntimator supports a simple form of plugins.
 The plugin files are, of
 course, installed in the plugins directory.
 There is a small set of
-functions supplied in plugins/install.py for relatively generic functions
+functions supplied in plugins/Stock.py for relatively generic functions
 that operate on channels.
-Animator checks all the .py files in the
+Hauntimator checks all the .py files in the
 plugins directory and incorporates any that follow the protocol.
 See
 the README in the plugins folder for more details.